 In November 2019, the Company submitted an environmental impact study to MELCC (Ministère de l'Environnement et de la Lutte contre les Changements Climatiques du Québec) for the dewatering of the J4 and 87 pits at the Troilus property.
 The Company engaged in community consultations with impacted families on the Troilus property and the local communities of Mistissini and Chibougamau to keep them informed of the dewatering proposal and integrate the feedback of stakeholders.
 In August 2020, the Company received a Certificate of Authorization from MELCC to proceed with dewatering.
-Dewatering the pits is expected to take 1 to 2 years and will allow the Company to access drilling targets that are currently underwater to continue exploration of the property.
-Infrastructure to support the dewatering, such as a water treatment and pumping facility, have been installed at site.
-Dewatering is expected to commence after the spring thaw in 2021.
+The Company is currently lowering the level of J4 by moving water to the 87 pit and no water is currently being released into the local environment.
+The current phase of dewatering at J4 continued until early October 2021 and has been halted for the winter.

 In July 2018, Troilus signed a Pre-Development Agreement (PDA) with the Cree Nation of Mistissini, the Grand Council of the Crees (Eeyou Istchee) and the Cree Nation.
 The PDA establishes the framework for the on-going and mutually beneficial relationship regarding business and employment opportunities for the Cree and facilitates continued support for exploration activities and preparation of the EIA baseline studies.
-The PDA is a precursor to the Impacts and Benefits Agreement (IBA) which will be finalized upon completion of the Pre-Feasibility Study.
+The PDA is a precursor to the Impacts and Benefits Agreement (IBA)